RelaxMX/Arduino-Bluetooth-GamePad/README.md

 # Arduino-Bluetooth-GamePad
-Arduino Uno/Mini Pro send HID Raw descriptor of the state of the buttons over UART.
+Arduino Uno/Mini Pro send HID Raw of the state of the buttons over UART.